A proud New Yorker, Shantel attributes the city’s indefatigable spirit to shaping her resolute and courageous character.

 A native of the Lower East Side, Jennifer always thought she wanted to be a pediatrician.
 Then, when she was 18, she got a job at a cat hospital in Brooklyn.
 From then on, she knew she wanted to work with animals.

 Having grown up surrounded by pets – her childhood home was full of dogs, hamsters, fish, rabbits, and guinea pigs – she first pursued a vet tech degree at Mercy College before realizing she actually preferred the clerical and client service side of things.

 Her favorite parts of her job at Abingdon Square include interacting with pets of all different personalities and getting to know our clients and patients on an intimate, family level.

 When she’s not working, Jennifer can be found spending time with her husband and two amazing daughters.
-Her furry family includes a toy Yorkie named Boogie and a Chiweenie named Cinnamon.
+Her furry family includes two 1 year old energetic and adorable Bengal cats, Loki & June.

 Born and raised in Texas, Jenny has really always wanted a career as an international assassin—but says no secret government agency has contacted her about the job.
 (We think she’s kidding…or at least we hope so!)

 Lucky for us, Jenny settled on a less-lethal profession in animal care and has nearly a decade of experience, education, and certifications in the veterinary field.
 She says she loves giving back to the community by providing excellent patient care, educating clients, and helping keep pets healthy.
 Her special interests include nutrition, dermatology, and anesthesia.